minnayu/CPSC-357-Project-1/README.md

 if firstHour is greater than secondHour, then the hourDifference is lengthOfDayInHours minus firstHour, then add secondHour to that value

-else, hourDifference is equal to absolute value of secondHour minus firstHour
+else, hourDifference is equal to secondHour minus firstHour

 to compute minute difference: